Skip to main content

 Definition

-In jewellery, aurora borealis refers to a thin iridescent coating applied to glass or crystal beads and stones, developed by Swarovski in 1955 in collaboration with Christian Dior.
-The coating makes the surface shift through greens, blues, purples and pinks as the light moves, mimicking the shimmering colours of the northern lights from which it takes its name.
+In jewellery, aurora borealis is an iridescent coating applied to glass or crystal beads and stones; it is a surface finish, not a gemstone variety.
+Swarovski developed the effect in 1956 in collaboration with Christian Dior, and the coating makes the surface shift through greens, blues, purples and pinks as the light moves, mimicking the shimmering colours of the northern lights it takes its name from.
 Aurora borealis crystals became hugely popular in mid-20th-century costume jewellery and remain a signature look for vintage and retro-inspired pieces.

 Frequently asked questions

-- Swarovski launched the AB coating in 1955, and it was immediately taken up by Christian Dior for his costume jewellery collections.
+Swarovski created the AB effect in 1956 with Christian Dior, who took it up immediately for his costume jewellery collections.
 Through the late 1950s and 1960s it spread widely, and pieces from this era are now sought-after vintage collectables.

 Designing a ring